inamdarmihir/foodiespot-agent/README.md

    - Features: Candlelight dining, private balcony tables, piano music

 Would you like more information or would you like to check availability for either of these restaurants?"

+### Example 3: Multi-Step Interaction with Context Retention

+**User**: "Hi, I'm Tim.
+I'll be in Mumbai next week for business."
+**Assistant**: "Welcome, Tim!
+I'd be happy to help you find restaurants in Mumbai for your business trip next week.
+What kind of cuisine are you interested in, or do you have any specific preferences for location or ambiance?"

+**User**: "I enjoy seafood and would prefer something not too formal, as I'll be dining alone."
+**Assistant**: "I understand, Tim.
+For a solo business traveler who enjoys seafood in a more casual setting, I recommend:

+1. The Coastal Kitchen (ID: ck003)
+   - Cuisine: Seafood
+   - Location: Colaba
+   - Rating: 4.6/5
+   - Price: ₹₹₹
+   - Ambiance: Relaxed maritime theme with bar seating perfect for solo diners
+   - Features: Chef's counter, daily catch specials, business traveler menu

+Would you like to know more about this option or would you prefer additional recommendations?"

+**User**: "That sounds perfect.
+Can I book for Tuesday at 6:30 PM?"
+**Assistant**: "I've reserved a spot for you at The Coastal Kitchen for Tuesday, December 12th at 6:30 PM.
+Your reservation code is RES-45231.
+To confirm:
+- Restaurant: The Coastal Kitchen
+- Date: Tuesday, December 12th
+- Time: 6:30 PM
+- Party Size: 1 person
+- Name: Tim
+Would you like me to send the confirmation details to your email or phone?"

+### Example 4: Handling Special Requests

+**User**: "I need a restaurant that can accommodate a wheelchair and has vegetarian options."
+**Assistant**: "I can definitely help you find restaurants that are wheelchair accessible and offer vegetarian options.
+Here are two excellent choices:

+1. Green Leaf Bistro (ID: glb012)
+   - Cuisine: International with extensive vegetarian menu
+   - Location: Powai
+   - Accessibility: Full wheelchair access, accessible restrooms
+   - Vegetarian Options: Dedicated vegetarian menu with 20+ dishes
+   - Rating: 4.5/5
+   - Features: Wide doorways, elevator access, spacious table arrangement

+2. Fusion Garden (ID: fg008)
+   - Cuisine: Pan-Asian fusion with vegetarian specialties
+   - Location: Andheri West
+   - Accessibility: Ramp entrance, accessible seating, accessible restrooms
+   - Vegetarian Options: 75% of menu is vegetarian or can be made vegetarian
+   - Rating: 4.7/5
+   - Features: Ground floor location, dedicated parking for disabled guests

+Would you like more details about either of these restaurants?"

 ## Development Guidelines